INRIA/scikit-learn-mooc/jupyter-book/trees/trees_wrap_up_quiz.md

 +++

-Instead of using only the numerical value mentioned above, use the entire dataset available in `data`.
+Instead of using only the numerical dataset (which was the variable `data_numerical`), use the entire dataset available in the variable `data`.

 Create a preprocessor by dealing separately with the numerical and categorical columns.
 For the sake of simplicity, we will define the categorical columns as the columns with an `object` data type.

 **Do not optimize the `max_depth` parameter for this exercise.**